CodeEditor: Learning to Edit Source Code with Pre-trained Models

 \subsection{Overview}

 The overview of our \method is shown in Figure \ref{fig:overview}.
 Our approach comprises three stages:

-\textbf{(1) Producing the pre-training data.} We first collect lots of real-world code snippets from GitHub.
-Then, we use a powerful generator to rewrite these code snippets into inferior versions.
-We view the inferior versions as the code to be edited and the corresponding original versions as the ground truth, to construct the pre-training data.
-The details are explained in Section \ref{sec:model:pseudo_data}.
+\textbf{(1) Producing the pre-training data.} We first collect lots of real-world programs from open-source communities (\eg GitHub). \changeline{Then, we use a powerful generator to rewrite these programs into mutated versions.
+We view the mutated versions as the code to be edited and the corresponding original versions as the ground truth, to construct the pre-training data.} The details are explained in Section \ref{sec:model:pseudo_data}.

 \textbf{(2) Pre-training the \method.} We pre-train our \method with the pre-training data, which takes the code to be edited as inputs and outputs the edited code.
 The details are presented in Section \ref{sec:model:pre-training}.